Jakob-98/timeresiliencemodels/README.md

     return
 ```

-In the file 01- intial pickled models, the shortest paths are calculated and trip assignment is performed.
+In the notebook file 01- intial pickled models, the shortest paths are calculated and trip assignment is performed.
 In my actual research, I ended up uploading part of the code to AWS in order to let it run overnight, as the calculations were quite heavy.
 The code run on AWS is as follows:

 ```python
 import os.path